 Decide how you want to use the space.
 You might be thinking, but Theresa, I know what I want to do with the space.
 I need a craft room.
 I need a studio.
 I need a work space.
 What I mean is – do you plan to actually create in this space or are you simply storing your creative tools in the space?
 Are you going to take photos in the space?
 Are you going to track your craft show applications?
 Are you going to do your taxes there?

 For example, I tend to store my yarn and tools in the craft room and actually practice my craft everywhere, but the craft room.
 Literally everywhere.
 I knit in the damn grocery store.
-My work space is ore storage and office space.
+My work space is more storage and office space than actual crafting space.
 I wind new skeins of yarn, store it, update my blog, apply for craft shows, track my finances, updates my social media accounts, oh, and sometimes sew.

 Your primary use for the space doesn’t necessarily need to be creating.